burgundy dahlia luxury floral wedding cake designs sugar flowers by kelsiecakes 1 - sugar flowers by kelsie cakes

 And if you still have questions about sugar flowers or buttercream cakes or maybe something tangentially related, reach out and I’d love to chat with you about it!

-Two-tier textured buttercream cake decorated with sugar flower anemones, roses, dahlias, and rose leaves.
+two-tier textured buttercream cake decorated with sugar flower anemones, roses, dahlias, and rose leaves.

-More Blog Posts to Love
+Popular Blog Posts to Read Next

 0